Day trips and coach tours to Belgium

 Belgium - an Introduction

 There are a few people out there who avoid holidaying in Belgium because they consider the country to be boring with very little to do.
-However, aside from the beer, mussels and chocolate, you will find a country that captivates even the negative-thinking traveller into joining coach tours here.
-It'll take just one coach holiday or day trip to Belgium before you realise what you've been missing out and end up planning future breaks here.
+However, aside from the beer, mussels and chocolate, you will find a country that captivates even the negative-thinking traveller into joining a coach trip to Belgium.
+It'll take just one coach holiday or day trip before you realise what you've been missing out and end up planning future breaks here.

 For those who do not already know, Belgium is a country of two halves.
 You will find Flanders to the north of Belgium where everyone speaks Dutch but to the south, you will find Wallonia where French is the language of choice.
 Flanders and Wallonia lie alongside each other, interspersed with fabulous historic cities where travelling between the two is easy.